Scuba Diving in the Gili Islands

-Known as the must-see destination for snorkeling and scuba diving in Indonesia, the Gili islands have gained immense popularity among divers of all types; both experienced as well as beginners.
-With the water temperatures averaging around 28 degrees throughout the year, the islands are perfect for water sports and activities almost any time of the year.
-The island is also home to diverse marine life as well as a wide variety of topography including canyons, ridges, walls, and slopes.
-But one should ensure to check out some full face mask reviews before they embark on their oceanic adventures, because there lurk a lot of aposematic creatures on the floor.
-The most exotic marine life found in the Gili Islands include an abundance of turtles, white tip sharks, scorpion fish, octopuses, cuttlefish, lionfish, sea snakes and moray eels, not to mention a huge variety of both hard and soft coral.
+Known as the must-see destination for snorkeling and scuba diving in Indonesia, the Gili Islands have gained immense popularity among divers of all types, both experienced and beginners.
+With the water temperatures averaging around 28 degrees throughout the year, the islands are perfect for water sports and activities at almost any time.
+The islands are also home to diverse marine life and a wide variety of topography, including canyons, ridges, walls, and slopes.
+The most exotic marine life found when diving in the Gili Islands includes an abundance of turtles, white tip sharks, scorpion fish, octopuses, cuttlefish, lionfish, sea snakes, and moray eels, not to mention a wide variety of both hard and soft coral.

-The Haan’s Reef located in Gili Air has developed into a renowned diving spot known for excellent “muck diving”.
-Here divers can explore all kinds of rare species such as flying gurnard, pink leaf scorpion fish, mantis shrimps, frogfish, robust ghost pipefish, ringed pipefish, blue ringer octopuses, pygmy seahorses and different varieties of frogfish and turtles.
+Haan’s Reef in Gili Air has developed into a renowned diving spot known for excellent “muck diving.”
+Here, divers can explore all kinds of rare species, such as flying gurnards, pink leaf scorpion fish, mantis shrimps, frogfish, robust ghost pipefish, ringed pipefish, blue ringer octopuses, pygmy seahorses, and different varieties of frogfish and turtles.

 Diving in the Gili Islands

 The Gili islands and the neighboring town of Lombok are regarded as some of the best diving spots in the world because of their diverse and rich sea bed topography.
-Diving in the Gili islands can bring you face to face with diverse species of ocean-life including angel fish, moray eels, cuttlefish, ghost pipefish, and turtles.
-Visitors interested in extreme sports like diving in the Gili islands can even visit Shark Point to take in the view of a huge variety of sharks; a truly unique site.
-Just a short distance away from there is the Volker’s Golf course; so named because the green sea floor looks just like a golf course.
+Diving in the Gili islands can bring you face to face with myriad species of ocean life, including angel fish, moray eels, cuttlefish, ghost pipefish, and turtles.
+Visitors interested in extreme sports like diving in the Gili islands can even visit Shark Point to view various sharks.
+The Volker’s Golf course is just a short distance away from there, and it is so named because the green sea floor looks just like a golf course.

 Exciting Marine Life in the Gili Islands